SkillsUnion/tamkeen-software/docs/1-frontend/html-css/layout.md

 <figure><img src="../assets/flex-wrap.png" alt=""><figcaption><p>flex, flex-direction, flex-wrap</p></figcaption></figure>

-It is actually possible to combine the `flex-direction` and `flex-wrap` properties, to do this use the `flex-flow` property and apply both values within.
+It is actually possible to combine the `flex-direction` and `flex-wrap` properties: to do this use the `flex-flow` property and apply both values within.
 This will be shown in the next example.

-At this stage its possible to see the awesome power of flex and how it can be used within Software Engineering to create dynamic and re-sizeable user interfaces.
+At this stage, it's possible to see the awesome power of flex and how it can be used to create dynamic and re-sizeable user interfaces.
 Lets talk about another flex property that will be extremely helpful. `justify-content`, this property is used to align the "flex items" horizontally within the "flex container".

 ```css
 .circle {